jefersonm/check-driving-exam-schedule/README.md

 A simple script to check available times for theoretical and practical exams on https://fp.trafikverket.se

+The script compare available times with a specific range and if found, print and sends message to Telegram chat that you configure.

 ## Setup

 Set this environment variables: